YosysHQ/yosys/docs/source/using_yosys/synthesis/fsm.rst

 FSM recoding
 ~~~~~~~~~~~~

-The :cmd:ref:`fsm_recode` pass assigns new bit pattern to the states.
+The `fsm_recode` pass assigns new bit pattern to the states.
 Usually
 this also implies a change in the width of the state signal.
 At the moment of
 this writing only one-hot encoding with all-zero for the reset state is
 supported.

-The :cmd:ref:`fsm_recode` pass can also write a text file with the changes
+The `fsm_recode` pass can also write a text file with the changes
 performed by it that can be used when verifying designs synthesized by Yosys
 using Synopsys Formality.